Li Wenliang: Aftermath

-By early June 2020, five other doctors had died from COVID-19 in the Wuhan hospital, now called "whistleblower hospital".
-Hu Weifeng, a urologist and a coworker of Li, was the sixth doctor of the hospital to die from the virus on 2 June 2020, after four months of hospitalization.<ref name=":
+By early June 2020, five other doctors had died from COVID-19 in the Wuhan hospital, now called the "whistleblower hospital".
+Hu Weifeng, a urologist and a coworker of Li, was the sixth doctor of the hospital to die from the virus on 2 June 2020, after four months of hospitalization.

 Reaction

 Li's death provoked considerable grief and anger on social media which became extended to a demand for freedom of speech.
-The hashtag #WeWantFreedomOfSpeech (#我们要言论自由# (Wǒmen yào yánlùn zìyóu)) gained over 2 million views and over 5,500 posts within 5 hours before it was removed by censors, as were other related hashtags and posts.
+The hashtag #WeWantFreedomOfSpeech (#我们要言论自由# (Wǒmen yào yánlùn zìyóu)) gained over two million views and over 5,500 posts within five hours before it was removed by censors, as were other related hashtags and posts.
 Wuhan citizens placed flowers and blew whistles at Wuhan Central Hospital, where Li worked and died, as a tribute to him.
 On the Internet, people spontaneously launched the activity themed "I blew a whistle for Wuhan tonight," where everyone kept all the lights off in their homes for five minutes, and later blew whistles and waved glitter outside of their windows for five minutes to mourn Li.
 Many people left messages in response to Li's last post on Sina Weibo, some lamenting his death and expressing anger at the authorities.
 He was also proclaimed an "ordinary hero."
 The World Health Organization posted on Twitter saying that it was "deeply saddened by the passing of Dr Li Wenliang" and "we all need to celebrate work that he did on #2019nCoV."

 Although there was no official apology from the city of Wuhan for reprimanding Li, the Wuhan municipal government and the Health Commission of Hubei made statements of tribute to Li and condolences to his family.
 Beyond Wuhan, the National Health Commission did likewise.
 China's highest anti-corruption body, the National Supervisory Commission, has initiated a "comprehensive investigation" into the issues involving Li.
 Qin Qianhong, a law professor at Wuhan University expressed his concern that, unless properly managed, public anger over Li's death could explode in a similar way as the death of Hu Yaobang.